SortableJS/Sortable/README.md

 	touchStartThreshold: 0, // px, how many pixels the point should move before cancelling a delayed drag event
 	disabled: false, // Disables the sortable if set to true.
 	store: null,  // @see Store
+	swap: false, // The dragged item to be swapped with the item you drop it on (instead of inserted next to it)
 	animation: 150,  // ms, animation speed moving items when sorting, `0` — without animation
 	handle: ".my-handle",  // Drag handle selector within list items
 	filter: ".ignore-elements",  // Selectors that do not lead to dragging (String or Function)